CoolPrius/public/dmz-with-nsgs/readme.md

 Suppose we want "jumpbox01" in the production network to ping and RDP into "testvm01" in the DMZ.
-Here are the VMs and their IPs:
+Here are the VMs and their IPs again:

 ![Alt text](image-7.png)

 We will add two rules: one for RDP connectivity from the production network and another for ICMP connectivity from the same production network into the DMZ subnet.
-The "Bastion" rule enables our initial connectivity to "testvm01" for this lab.
+The "Bastion" rule enables our initial connectivity to "testvm01" for this demo.